barvch/generador-de-sandbox/recursos/UserManual/README.md

                 - Backup.
 Optional.

                     > This field only is required by Windows Server 2019.
-If value is provided, the tools ignores *Nombre* field.
+If value is provided, the tool ignores *Nombre* field.

             Windows Server 2019

             **Example:**

             ```JSON